 • texture synthesis: there is a big texture synthesis library able to tackle some very complex tasks;

-The features above are just the big parts of Pixsycho.
-There is much more ...
+The features above are just the most common parts of Pixsycho.
+There is much more.

 Leonardo C. de Almeida - P2P developer